idronronald/modironald/README.md

 Hi there, I’m @idronronald

 A WEB SYSTEMS DEVELOPER
-- 👀 I’m interested in JAVA, PYTHON
+- 👀 Interested in JAVA, PYTHON
-- 🌱 I’m currently learning JAVA
-- 💞️ I’m looking to collaborate on developing androids apps
+-  🌱 💞️

 <!---
 idronronald/idronronald is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.